atdan-1030/atdan-1030.github.io/_posts/2020-01-27-JupiterNotebook.md

 print(dispatch["text"][1])

 # (Daniel) changing text with date, header or type for example displays the selected type or the issue(?) in [].

+I also hereby confirm the absolvement of the python course on codecademy.com Here's the pictures: